-In 2019, we processed 798 passports and generated just over \$34,190.00 in general fund revenue.
-We issued 325 more passports this year and generated an additional \$14,230.00 dollars in revenue as compared to last year.
+In 2020, we processed 302 passports and generated just over \$12,820 in general fund revenue.
+As a result of COVID 19 pandemic, our office was closed to the public for a few weeks this year.
+And, the State discontinued issuing passports nationwide during the pandemic.
+This significantly negatively impacted the number of passports we issued as well as the amount of revenue that we received.
 We take great pride in this value added service that we have been able to provide for the citizens of our community.